-The framework, toolkit and principles are available here:
+The principles, framework, and toolkit are available here:

-The Keeping Bristol Safe Partnership also offers relevant learning opportunities, visit the KBSP Training page to download the training programme.
+The Keeping Bristol Safe Partnership also offers an Advanced Practitioner Course, visit the KBSP Training page to download the training programme.

 Our local Knowledge and Skills Framework was developed with thanks to NHS Scotland Transforming Psychological Trauma Framework and the Welsh support hubs skills and knowledge framework:

-Researchers and practitioners are working together to build the evidence base around childhood adversity and trauma, and to harness the best research, innovation, care and education to make a difference to people's health and wellbeing.
+Through the Adversity and Trauma Health Integration Team researchers and practitioners are working together to build the evidence base around adversity and trauma, and to harness the best research, innovation, care and education to make a difference to people's health and wellbeing.

 We are working together with the University of Bristol and the University of the West of England, and are developing a programme of work with our local National Institute for Health Research (NIHR) Applied Research Collaborative (ARC West).
 ARC West is prioritising work in this area within their Healthier Childhoods Research Theme.